January 6th Committee: Republicans not testifying

 From the beginning of the investigation, Trump told Republican leaders not to cooperate with the committee.
-While many have testified voluntarily, the committee has also had to issue subpoenas to legally compel certain uncooperative individuals to testify.
-Some people who were subpoenaed nevertheless refused to testify: Roger Stone and John Eastman pleaded their Fifth Amendment rights, while Steve Bannon and Mark Meadows were found in contempt of Congress.
+While many testified voluntarily, the committee also issued subpoenas to legally compel others' testimony.
+Some people who were subpoenaed refused to testify: Jeffrey Clark, Roger Stone, John Eastman, Michael Flynn, Alex Jones, and Kelli Ward pleaded their Fifth Amendment rights, while Steve Bannon, Peter Navarro Mark Meadows and Dan Scavino were found in contempt of Congress.
 In December 2021, Michael Flynn sued to block a subpoena for his phone records and to delay his testimony, though a federal judge dismissed his suit within a day.

 Trump White House aide Cassidy Hutchinson spoke to the committee several times in early 2022 while represented by Stefan Passantino, a Trump ally who wanted her to skirt the committee's questions.
 She spoke to the committee without Passantino's knowledge; former White House aide Alyssa Farah Griffin was her backchannel connection for the additional testimony.
-She later dismissed Passantino, hired Jody Hunt instead, and had another closed-door deposition on June 20, 2022, a week before she appeared at a public hearing.
+Hutchinson later dismissed Passantino, hired Jody Hunt instead, and had another closed-door deposition on June 20, 2022, a week before she appeared at a public hearing.
+The committee would later recommend that Passantino face charges for witness tampering.
+In December 2024, the House Administration oversight subcommittee, led by Representative Barry Loudermilk, issued a report saying that Liz Cheney should be the one to be criminally investigated for witness tampering, alleging that she had turned Hutchinson against Passantino.
+However, Representative Zoe Lofgren pointed out that, under Article One of the Constitution, members of Congress cannot be prosecuted for doing their work.
+On January 6, 2025, Representative Joseph Morelle, released a report containing an email from Hutchinson's lawyer denying that Hutchinson and Cheney had any "improper communications".